Integrations > Azure Translation Services

 - Follow the prompts to create a Microsoft account or sign in with an existing one

-- Finish the registration process with payment information (needed for account creation but translation services offer a free tier)
+- Complete the registration with payment information (yes, it’s required for account creation - but don’t worry, translation services have a generous free tier)

 - Sign in to the Azure portal ↗